includeos/org-website/_src/_posts/2018-09-19-includeos-on-rhel.md

 **_Perhaps we should try it on Docker on Windows as well?
 Let us know if you have tried it!_**

 We are always *very* interested in hearing about your IncludeOS use cases.
-Thus if you are experimenting with IncludeOS on a new platform or anything within the specs of unikernels and/or unikernels on dockers, get in touch with us at [Gitter chat](https://gitter.im/hioa-cs/IncludeOS) or let us know through [IncludeOS issue tracker](https://github.com/hioa-cs/IncludeOS/issues)
+Thus if you are experimenting with IncludeOS on a new platform or anything within the specs of unikernels and/or unikernels on dockers, get in touch with us at [Slack chat](https://goo.gl/NXBVsc) or let us know through [IncludeOS issue tracker](https://github.com/hioa-cs/IncludeOS/issues)